YannMartinDes/Animal-Expert-System-Prolog/README.md

 # Systeme Expert L2 project: Animals.
-### This project is based on the [Prolog] language (https://fr.wikipedia.org/wiki/Prolog).
+### This project is based on the [Prolog language](https://fr.wikipedia.org/wiki/Prolog).
 It consisted in creating an expert system on the subject of our choice (here animals).
 The expert system must, after a series of questions, find the animal the user is thinking of.

 The expert system has a base of animals and their evolutionary characteristics.
 Depending on the answers, it automatically eliminates certain impossible cases (such as vertebrate/invertebrate) and continues to ask questions about the animal that so far matches the criteria.